This course is a continuation of Russian 1121, but there are a few differences between the two courses.

 Russian 1104 may be taken simultaneously with this course for additional conversation practice and credit.

 All homework assignments are shown in the Syllabus (the link at the top of this page or in the navigation bar on the left).
-Homework should take about an hour and a half each day.
+Homework should take no more than an hour and a half each day, and perhaps less on some days.
 Four days a week, most of the homework must be done in the language lab or on your computer; ask your teachers for technical advice if needed.
 Weekly written work includes two short exercises from the book and two short summaries (in English) of the video clips.
 If you prefer writing translations instead of summaries, feel free to do so, but be aware that this will take longer.
 Homework is indicated in the syllabus and explained below:

 Read in Beginning Russian